Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 (2) the Coulomb energy is larger than thermal energy of macroions and counterions.

 In the listed articles, the figures are best illustrated, partly in color pictures.
-We use counterions with the radius 2.0 Ang and coions with 5.2 Ang.
+We use counterions with Zp=3 and the radius 2.0 Ang and coions with Zn=-1 and 5.2 Ang.
 The PDF file cimv23_773a.pdf in the Langevin thermostat shows a rather stationary macroion.
 The first peak of counterions at the top-left panels exists very close to the macroion's surface at R= Rmac to (Rmac+5 Ang) of cimv23_78.pdf - only the 20 Angstrom regime from the macroion is plotted.